 A second approach to describe accuracy is the percentage recovery of added analyte.
 In this approach the amounts of weighed quantities added to the samples are the assumed target values after adjustment for blank values.
 The correlation between weighed amounts (on the x-axis) and your measured quantities (on the y-axis) has been calculated.
 The slope of the resulting relation (a in y = ax + b) in this formula multiplied by 100% is your recovery of the added amounts.
 The outcome for your lab in comparison to the median outcome of all labs is shown in the column "Recovery".
-Lowest recoveries are seen for the sulphur-containing amino acid cystine (56%) and for phospho-ethanolamine (73%).
+Lowest recovery is seen for the sulphur-containing amino acid cystine (74%) which is likely due to binding of this amino acid to protein.